 China has its own day (actually several days) for honoring the spirits of the deceased.
 Here’s a classic tale involving Chinese cultural traditions on one of these days of the dead:

 An intern was taking a late shift in a hospital on the night of the Ghost Festival.
-As they left for the day, his supervisors joked that he’d better not let the elevator stop on the third floor, where the morgue was located, or let in any riders who had a red string tied to their right wrist—that was a charm put on the bodies of the deceased.
+Before leaving for the day, his supervisor joked that he’d better not let the elevator stop on the third floor, where the morgue was located, or let in any riders who had a red string tied to their right wrist—that was a charm put on the bodies of the deceased.

 The floor was deserted by the time intern prepared to leave.
 Just as the elevator door was about to close, a nurse came running up and got on with him.
 The cab began to crawl down the floors…6 – 5 – 4 – 3…it did not stop at 3, and the intern sighed with relief.
 But then it kept going until the basement, where the door opened to reveal a little girl standing in the hallway.

 “Please, may I ride the elevator with you?” she asked, but the intern barred her way and jabbed the button until the door closed.
-As the elevator began to climb and he felt he could breathe again, his colleague asked, “Why wouldn’t you let her on?” and he explained what the supervisors had said: “And you see, I saw that she had a red string tied around her wrist.”
+As the elevator began to climb, he felt he could breathe again.
+His colleague asked, “Why wouldn’t you let her on?” and he explained what his supervisor had said: “And you see, I saw that she had a red string tied around her wrist.”

 “I see,” the nurse nodded.
 Then she chuckled and held out her right wrist.
 “You mean like this?”